-This post is sponsored by the National Pork Board.
+This pork baby back ribs recipe was created in partnership with the National Pork Board.
 However, all thoughts and opinions are my own.

 I didn’t fall in love with baby back ribs until I was first introduced to them in high school.
 The first time that I had them I couldn’t believe that I went so long without ever trying them.
 As an adult, I made it my mission to perfect my pork baby back ribs recipe because my husband and I love them so much.
 Ribs are definitely a family favorite in our home.
 You can get creative with cooking them and the endless flavor allow you to have fun in the kitchen.

 So instead of doing the traditional meat choices for the holidays this year, we’re switching things up with pork baby back ribs.
 All you need is a few simple ingredients to make the rub, your favorite bbq sauce, and 2 hours to let the ribs cook to perfection.

 - 1 tsp black pepper